 The CGC has risk oversight and management systems and internal controls that support the continuous improvement of risk management practices in line with the Commonwealth Risk Management Policy.
 The CGC’s risk management framework incorporates a risk policy, a risk register and a business continuity plan.

-In our approach to risk management, we consider factors that may affect our ability to effectively engage and manage our relationships with our stakeholders.
+In our approach to risk management, the Commission considers factors that may affect its ability to effectively engage and manage its relationships with stakeholders.
 Our risk appetite sets the boundaries within which staff are expected to operate and is vital for effective risk management.
 A clear understanding of risk appetite helps staff assess risks, make informed decisions, confidently engage with risk and harness its opportunities.